ryan112358/beat-the-streak/README.md

 # The data

-Different models in this repostiroy may use different granularities of data.
+Different models in this repository may use different granularities of data.
 All data is derived from pitch-level statcast data, obtained from [pybaseball](https://github.com/jldbc/pybaseball).

 ### Obtaining the data